 Social Networking areas are websites, which help connect friends using a number of tools like blogs, profiles, internal email systems and photos.
+Well known sites include Bebo and Myspace.
 They can be customised, and pictures, video and music can be uploaded and shared.
 They can bring users into contact with strangers by developing networks of "friends of friends".

 While children will not be using these sites in school, they are increasingly likely to form part of their out-of-school life, and e-safety programmes should take account of this.
-We will Monitor the age limits of popular apps and will advise children and families as needed.